-It's important to develop an approach that can yield critical information about the extent of deconditioning before return to Earth, provide rationale for prescription of countermeasures, and evaluate the effectiveness of these countermeasures before return from long-term sojourns on ISS and with future missions to the moon and Mars.
-Our recent research demonstrates the feasibility of a simple non-invasive measurement of cardiovascular function and the benefits to be gained from quantification of the venous return (VR), stroke volume (SV), heart rate (HR), cardiac output (Q) and total peripheral vascular resistance (TPR) responses to leg cuff deflation in-flight.
+It is important to develop an approach that yields critical information about the extent of deconditioning before return to Earth, provide rationale for prescription of countermeasures, and evaluate the effectiveness of these countermeasures before return from long-term sojourns on ISS, and with future missions to the moon and Mars.
+Our recent research demonstrates the feasibility of a simple, non-invasive, measurement of cardiovascular function and the benefits to be gained from quantification of the venous return (VR), stroke volume (SV), heart rate (HR), cardiac output (Q), and total peripheral vascular resistance (TPR) responses to leg cuff deflation in-flight.
 The continuous blood pressure device (CBPD) is a non-invasive finger blood pressure cuff that provides continuous, real-time estimates of arterial blood pressure.
-With the finger cuff it is possible to monitor changes in the arterial blood waveform as if there were a needle placed directly in the artery (Imholz et al. 1990; Bow et al. 1996).
-Developments by the group of Wesseling and colleagues have enabled the non-invasive blood pressure signal to generate an estimate of beat-by-beat cardiac SV from the pulse waveform with "Modelflow" calculations (Wesseling et al. 1993).
+With the finger cuff, it is possible to monitor changes in the arterial blood waveform as if there were a needle placed directly in the artery (Imholz et al. 1990; Bow et al. 1996).
+Developments by the group of Wesseling and colleagues, have enabled the non-invasive blood pressure signal to generate an estimate of beat-by-beat cardiac SV from the pulse waveform with "Modelflow" calculations (Wesseling et al. 1993).
 Many studies have been published comparing the Modelflow method with direct or indirect alternatives.
-In a recent bed rest study (Fischer et al. 2007) we observed that the relationship between CVP and SV was linear and unchanged after short-duration head-down bed rest although there was a shift to lower CVP and SV after bed rest.
-The non-invasive continuous blood pressure device therefore gives: continuous estimates of arterial systolic, diastolic and mean blood pressure and beat-by-beat stroke volume and heart rate.
-From these data it is possible to derive cardiac output (Q) = HR * SV; total peripheral resistance (TPR) = mean arterial pressure (MAP)/Q; and an estimate of change in CVP from the change in SV.
+In a recent bed rest study (Fischer et al. 2007) it was observed that the relationship between CVP and SV was linear and unchanged after short-duration head-down bed rest, although there was a shift to lower CVP and SV after bed rest.
+The non-invasive continuous blood pressure device therefore gives: continuous estimates of arterial systolic, diastolic, mean blood pressure, beat-by-beat stroke volume, and heart rate.
+From these data, it is possible to derive cardiac output (Q) = HR * SV; total peripheral resistance (TPR) = mean arterial pressure (MAP)/Q; and an estimate of change in CVP from the change in SV.
 The non-invasive pulse waveform provides indices of the effectiveness of venous return and of arterial vasoconstriction.
 However, there are currently several unknowns for any transfer of these concepts to space flight.
 First, it is not known if the relationship between Modelflow SV and SV by other more direct measurements (rebreathing) is maintained in zero gravity.
-As well, while our research suggests no change in the relationship between SV and CVP for short-term bed rest, this has not been clearly established for space flight.
-The present project will test the relationship between CBPD with Modelflow and a standard method to estimate SV on the ISS.
-Furthermore, the device used post-flight during a simple 3-min stand test will allow us to examine whether the in-flight leg cuff test can accurately predict those astronauts who will experience orthostatic intolerance upon return to Earth and the effectiveness of any countermeasures.
+As well, while research suggests no change in the relationship between SV and CVP for short-term bed rest, this has not been clearly established for space flight.
+The present project tests the relationship between CBPD with Modelflow, and a standard method to estimate SV on the ISS.
+Furthermore, the device used post-flight during a simple 3-min stand test, allows researchers to examine whether the in-flight leg cuff test can accurately predict those crew members who might experience orthostatic intolerance upon return to Earth, and the effectiveness of any countermeasures.^ back to top

 For the general population, dizziness and fainting (syncope) are major health problems accounting for 1-3% of visits to hospital emergency rooms.
 These problems become especially important for elderly, where falling is a major contributor to bone fracture.
 A better understanding of the mechanisms responsible for fainting could reduce risk of injury.
 Astronauts returning from space flights risk experiencing dizziness or fainting when they stand immediately after returning to Earth.
-The test conducted in this investigation will provide insight into the degree of cardiovascular deconditioning and will identify the primary causes.
+The test conducted in this investigation can provide additional insight into the degree of cardiovascular deconditioning, and provide a better identification of the primary causes.

 Subjects: 8+1 astronauts